AdrianPanGithub/HoudiniEngineForUnreal/README.md

 10. All component type input support.
 11. All settings in the operator-path input panel could be set by parameter tags (e.g. { "check_changed", "0" }, { "unreal_ref", "1" }, See `Source/HoudiniEngine/Public/HoudiniEngineCommon.h`)
 12. Mesh inputs are packed before transform.
-13. All Input types support shared memory data transport, 8x faster than official shared memory session.
+13. All Input types support shared memory data transport, up to 15x faster than official shared memory session.

 14. ...
 (And Much More)